A Chore Chart for Kids is a template that parents can use to indicate the chores that their children should do based on their ages.

 When it comes to rewarding, parents can alternate allowances with earning privileges.
 This means that children can get what they want as a form of reward for completing their chores.
 This may include getting toys, using the phone, or getting a computer.
 However, it is not advisable to use food as a reward as it may lead to bad eating habits.

-A chore chart for kids helps parents in assigning chores to their kids.
-With the chore chart, parents can easily break down their kids’ chores based on their ages.
+A chart for kids helps parents in assigning chores to their kids.
+With the chart, parents can easily break down their kids’ chores based on their ages.

-Here are some benefits of assigning chores to children that parents should know:
+Here are some benefits that parents should know:

 Life skills

 Children also become positive-minded and capable since they are able to handle and complete small tasks at home.
-With chores, children learn and practice the skills they will need for everyday proper living.
+Children learn and practice the skills they will need for everyday proper living.

 Self-esteem

-Involving children in doing chores will help boost their self-esteem.
+Involving children will help boost their self-esteem.
 Parents tend to focus either on their children’s academic or sports side and ignore when their children fail to complete their chores.
 This, in turn, works negatively for their children’s self-esteem.

 Children who fail in their academics or sports, which their parents view as most important, usually end up with low self-esteem.
 This is because they are not well-rounded children with skills in other aspects of life that they can depend on when they fail in their academics or sports.